aronedwards91/CYOA-Viewer/README.md

 # CYOA App builder Page

-This project aims to bundle a useful, editable homepage based on react into a single html file.
-This avoids CORS and ensures a super fast boot for your home page.
+Builds a CYOA standalone html page, not optimised for web hosting but more as a shareable app/webpage file.

 ### Notes

-Data is saved to local storage, clearing cookies over whole timeframe will clear this in most browsers.
+Data is saved to local storage, but the logical next step will be an exportable json, so your character/jump data can be used elsewhere (if goes well a journal will be the next app).

 ## Backup Data